Rosebery Park: History

 Rosebery Park was named after the former Prime Minister, the 5th Earl of Rosebery.
 Located on the south-west side of Toryglen Street near Polmadie Road, it was the home of Shawfield from 1918 to 1960.
 Pollok also sometimes used the ground in the late 1920s whilst they were without a permanent ground.

 Following the demise of Shawfield, the Glasgow Corporation Education Committee arranged to buy the ground in 1961 in order to provide a venue for the schools' football competitions they organised.
 After being refurbished at a total cost of £14,000, the ground was reopened for schools' matches in April 1963.
-Proposals to stage speedway racing were put forward during the winter of 1986 - 1987 but nothing became of them.

 Rosebery Park fell into disuse after it was discovered that the site had become contaminated by Chrome waste from factories in nearby Shawfield, Rutherglen.
 It had not hosted football for a number of years prior to being cleared and redeveloped to make way for the M74 motorway extension.